Roblox/roact/docs/api-reference.md

 	* Lifecycle hooks: `willUnmount`
 	* Pure functions: `render`, `shouldUpdate`

-	Calling `setState` inside of `init` or `willUpdate` has different behavior in other places.
-Because Roact is already going to render or update a component in these cases, the update will be replaced instead of another update happening.
+	Calling `setState` inside of `init` or `willUpdate` has special behavior.
+Because Roact is already going to update a component in these cases, that update will be replaced instead of another being scheduled.

 	Roact may support calling `setState` in currently-disallowed places in the future.